ThreeStrikesRelab/.github/Profile/README.md

 > The third time, you refactor."
 > — Kent Beck

-We're not here to get it perfect on the first try.
+We're don't get it perfect on the first try.
 We're here to get it better every time.